dotse/tls-fed-auth/tls-fed-auth.md

 # Diverse Design Patterns

-FedAE is designed to be flexible and adaptable to the varying needs of different federations.
+MATF is designed to be flexible and adaptable to the varying needs of different federations.
 Federations can differ significantly in terms of size, scope, and security requirements, which makes it challenging to prescribe a one-size-fits-all trust framework and security measures.

 For instance, in the European Union, the eIDAS (electronic Identification, Authentication, and trust Services) regulation establishes a framework for electronic identification and trust services for electronic transactions within the EU.
 This regulation provides a comprehensive set of standards for secure electronic interactions across member states.
 National federations within EU member states adhere to these standards, ensuring interoperability and mutual recognition of electronic IDs across different countries.